 Arizona prosecutors want 66-year-old grandmother to go to prison for collecting 4 ballots in 2020

-Arizona prosecutors want 66-year-old grandmother to go to prison for collecting 4 ballots in 2020get the free app

 A parade of character witnesses provided a judge Thursday with glowing reports about a southern Arizona woman who admitted to collecting four early ballots in the 2020 primary election as her lawyer seeks leniency and prosecutors urge him to send her to prison for a year.
 Testimony in Yuma County Superior Court painted a picture of Guillermina Fuentes as filled with remorse and a pillar of small border community of San Luis.